thoughtbot/ruby-science/release/ruby-science.md

 ### Uses

-* Remove [Feature Envy](#feature-envy) by moving a method to the class where the envied methods live.
+* Removes [feature envy](#feature-envy) by moving a method to the class where the envied methods live.
-* Make private, parameterized methods easier to reuse by moving them to public, unparameterized methods.
+* Makes private, parameterized methods easier to reuse by moving them to public, unparameterized methods.
-* Improve readability by keeping methods close to the other methods they use.
+* Improves readability by keeping methods close to the other methods they use.

-Let's take a look at an example method that suffers from [Feature Envy](#feature-envy) and use [Extract Method](#extract-method) and Move Method to improve it:
+Let's take a look at an example method that suffers from [feature envy](#feature-envy) and use [extract method](#extract-method) and [move method](#move-method) to improve it:

 ```ruby